Firm Capital Property Trust (OTCMKTS:FRMUF) Short Interest Update

-Firm Capital Property Trust (OTCMKTS:FRMUF – Get Rating) was the recipient of a significant growth in short interest during the month of May.
-As of May 15th, there was short interest totalling 5,700 shares, a growth of 5,600.0% from the April 30th total of 100 shares.
-Based on an average daily volume of 400 shares, the days-to-cover ratio is currently 14.3 days.
+Firm Capital Property Trust (OTCMKTS:FRMUF – Get Rating) saw a large increase in short interest during the month of May.
+As of May 15th, there was short interest totalling 5,700 shares, an increase of 5,600.0% from the April 30th total of 100 shares.
+Based on an average trading volume of 400 shares, the days-to-cover ratio is presently 14.3 days.

 - Get a free copy of the StockNews.com research report on Firm Capital Property Trust (FRMUF)